risk-first/website/book/Blurb.md

 **There are lots of different ways to run software projects.**

 For example, metrics such as “number of open tickets”, “story points”, “code coverage" or "release cadence" give us a numerical feel for how things are going and what needs to happen next.

-And methodologies such as "Scrum", "Waterfall" and "Lean" give us different approaches to organising our work.
+And methodologies such as **Scrum**, **Waterfall** and **Lean*8 give us different approaches to organising our work.

 But what do they all have in common?